-- the use of digital methods allows the computation of the $\cos(\cdot)$ with an arbitrary accuracy a. generation of a signal proportional to the momentary (instantaneous) phase of the modulated signal, this signal being the argument of the modulated signal.
-The momentary phase should be proportional to the modulating signal.

-- a digital method to generate the modulated signal with non-linear modulations consists of two steps:

-b. the computation of the cosine of the argument computed at step a.

-- by uniformly sampling the FM signal (3) with a f_e sampling frequency (i.e. ,,reading the signal's values at t= $n \cdot T_e$ time instants), the values of the modulated signal at t= $n \cdot T_e$ is:
+- the use of digital methods allows the computation of the cos(·) with an arbitrary accuracy - a digital method to generate the modulated signal with non-linear modulations consists of two steps: - a. generation of a signal proportional to the momentary (instantaneous) phase of the modulated signal, this signal being the argument of the modulated signal.
+The momentary phase should be proportional to the modulating signal. - b. the computation of the cosine of the argument computed at step a. - by uniformly sampling the FM signal (3) with a f_e sampling frequency (i.e. "reading the signal's values at $t=n \cdot T_e$ time instants), the values of the modulated signal at $t=n \cdot T_e$ is: